jvanlier/jvanlier.github.io/_posts/2017-07-29-practical_statistics_for_coders_part_one.md

 `scipy.stats.norm.sf()` is useful to remember if you do this a lot and don't want to write a simulation every time.
 But I find that thinking about the data generation process and simulating that is a more natural way to handle these problems.

-# Closing thoughts
+# Closing notes

-Understanding the concept of the sampling distribution is key in these examples, and understanding the fact that you can simulate new data assuming that $H_0$ is true.

-Sometimes, you might not have a theory of how the data was generated.
-In other words, you might not be able to create a *generative model* to sampel data from.
-We were lucky in this case!

-That's it for now.
-I have a couple more complicated ideas in mind, but I'll save them for a future post.
+The key takeaway here is the concept of simulating the sampling distribution (under $H_0$), and then using that to reason about the probability of observing the thing you observed, assuming that $H_0$ is true.
+To simulate the distribution, you need to have some theory about how the data was generated, i.e. a *generative model*.
+We had one in this case, but we're not always this lucky!
+The next post in this series includes an example for a situation in which we don't have a generative model.